A Practical Framework of Key Performance Indicators for Multi-Robot Lunar and Planetary Field Tests: ACKNOWLEDGMENT

 Multi-robot field trials are typically evaluated with competition scoring rubrics or subsystem KPIs, including \textit{total mapped area} \cite{arm2023scientific, agha2021nebula, sonsalla2017field, schnell2023efficient}, \textit{total distance traveled} \cite{sakagami2023rosmc, agha2021nebula, hudson2022heterogeneous, schnell2023efficient}, \textit{map quality} \cite{agha2021nebula, hudson2022heterogeneous}, \textit{exploration efficiency} \cite{nayak2025multi} and \textit{total planner‑failure rates} \cite{nayak2025multi}.
 The scientific value is measured based on the \textit{rate of identified resources} \cite{sakagami2023rosmc, arm2023scientific, agha2021nebula, hudson2022heterogeneous, schnell2023efficient} or the \textit{rate of high-resolution images} \cite{morrell2024robotic}.
 Most field reports apply only a handful of scenario‑specific engineering KPIs, making cross‑team comparison difficult and leaving science‑driven measures of knowledge gain largely unaddressed.
 Comparison frameworks for multi‑robot exploration likewise restrict themselves to \textit{map quality} \cite{yan2015metrics, balaguer2009evaluating, arm2023comparison}, \textit{exploration time} \cite{yan2015metrics, xu2022explore} and \textit{exploration efficiency} \cite{arm2023comparison, xu2022explore}, without links to science objectives.

 In the \ac{HRI} community, robotic field trials are evaluated with an emphasis on human factors.
-A survey of 29 studies \cite{murphy2013survey} shows diverse \ac{HRI} metrics, including various applicable metrics such as \textit{time in unscheduled manual operations}, \textit{task success}, and \textit{number of interventions}.
-Others, however, are impractical in the field (e.g., estimating an operator's \textit{degree of mental computation} or \textit{human reliability}), qualitative (e.g., \textit{robot self‑awareness}), or setup‑specific (e.g., \textit{interaction effort} measured as camera‑motion counts).
+A survey of 29 studies \cite{murphy2013survey} shows diverse \ac{HRI} metrics, including \textit{time in unscheduled manual operations}, \textit{task success}, and \textit{number of interventions}.
+Others are impractical in the field (e.g., estimating an operator's \textit{degree of mental computation} or \textit{human reliability}), qualitative (e.g., \textit{robot self‑awareness}), or setup‑specific (e.g., \textit{interaction effort} measured as camera‑motion counts).
 Human workload is typically assessed by questionnaires \cite{hart1988development}, though recent work explores live psycho-physiological signals \cite{nelles2019evaluation}.